valenting111/Machine-Learning-model-API/README.md

 For this project, I created a new virtual environment using Anaconda, the Spyder IDE and Python 3.8.5.
-The list of the packages required (listed in "requirements.txt") are:
+The list of the packages required (the full list is in "requirements.txt") are:
 * pandas
 * numpy
 * fastapi